EdJoPaTo/grammy-inline-menu/README.md

 ## I have too much content for one message.
 Can I use a pagination?

 `menuTemplate.pagination` is basically a glorified `choose`.
-You can supply the amount of pages you have and whats your current page is and it tells you which page the user whats to see.
+You can supply the amount of pages you have and what's your current page is, and it tells you which page the user what's to see.
 Splitting your content into pages is still your job to do.
 This allows you for all kinds of variations on your side.